 Theories and research related to interpersonal communication provide the theoretical basis of this advanced study of verbal and nonverbal communication behaviors related to creating and maintaining effective personal and professional relationships.
 Periodically.
-Prerequisite: COMA 6301 or permission of the program director.
+Prerequisite: COMA 6301.

 COMA 6312 (3-3-0) Advanced Persuasive Communication